eremeeveugene/LeetCode-CS/README.md

 ## Overview

-Welcome to my repository of LeetCode solutions, all implemented in C#.
-Each solution is implemented using **Test-Driven Development (TDD)** and follows the **AAA (Arrange-Act-Assert)** pattern.
-I start by writing the tests before diving into the actual code, ensuring the solutions meet expected outcomes and minimizing bugs.
-This method is perfect for tackling algorithmic challenges where precision is crucial.
+Welcome to my collection of LeetCode solutions, all written in C#.
+Each solution is developed using Test-Driven Development (TDD), with a focus on the AAA (Arrange-Act-Assert) testing pattern.
+By writing tests first, I ensure my code is both reliable and efficient, minimizing bugs and verifying that each solution meets its expected outcome.
+This disciplined approach is ideal for solving algorithmic challenges where accuracy and performance are key.

 ## Purpose